ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 state and modify it.

 There is a template repo for how to build a precompile with this way called [Precompile-EVM](https://github.com/ava-labs/precompile-evm).
-Both of Subnet-EVM and Precompile-EVM shares similar directory structure and common codes.
+Both Subnet-EVM and Precompile-EVM share similar directory structures and common codes.
 We followed same Hello World tutorial in Precompile-EVM repo.
 You can access the Precompile-EVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompile-evm/pull/2)